Sasitharani/zeal/README.md

     PRIMARY KEY (srno)
 );

-for server change the url of the server to run in render
+for server change the url to https://logintemplate-9976.onrender.com of the server to run in render